rubymonsters/webapps-for-beginners/source/15-databases/01-tables.md

 in this example, Anja has posted two status updates, Rebecca one, and Carla hasn't posted yet.

-If you think at the two columns `id` and `member_id` you notice that the column `id` is special: It must never contain duplicate values, because we want to use the `id` to identify a certain message (or member).
-This is called a *primary key*, and the column is called a unique one.
+If you look at the two columns `id` and `member_id` you notice that the column `id` is special: It must never contain duplicate values, because we want to use the `id` to identify a certain message (or member).
+This is called a *primary key*, and the column is called a "unique" one.
 Also, it usually auto-increments the id for us: Whenever we store a new row to this table then the database will assign an id, make sure we get the next number, and never get duplicate values.